how to remove laminate flooring without removing skirting boards

 Using a circular saw also makes it challenging to join the cuts.
 To make life easier, try cutting across the corners at a 45-degree angle to join up the cut line.

-Most laminate measures 6mm to 12mm in thickness, so you’ll need to set the saw so that it cuts to that depth or you risk slicing through the joists.
+Most laminate measures 6mm to 12mm in thickness, so you’ll need to set the saw to cut to that depth, or you risk slicing through the joists.

-You can lift the laminate with the pry bar when you’ve worked around the room.
+While working around the room, you can lift the laminate with a pry bar.
 For the bits left over, use the same techniques as above.
 Finally, vacuum up the dust and debris with the hose attachment on the vacuum cleaner.

 Pro Tip: If you want to lay down fresh laminate, check out our Best Thermal Underlay for Laminate guide.